Back to all blogs

 We aim to make the process as practical as possible for your lifestyle.

-- Platinum: Because this test requires a larger volume of blood for its many markers, it must be collected via a professional blood draw (venous sample).
-You can arrange this at one of our partner clinics across the UK or have a nurse visit you at home.
+• Platinum: Because this test requires a larger volume of blood for its many markers, it must be collected via a professional blood draw (venous sample).

-Many "hair, skin, and nails" supplements contain Biotin (Vitamin B7).
-While great for your hair, Biotin can significantly interfere with the laboratory assays used for thyroid testing, potentially making your results look much better or worse than they actually are.
-We recommend stopping any supplements containing Biotin for at least 48 hours before your blood draw — see our article on why thyroid tests can sometimes give misleading results for more detail.
+• Biotin (Vitamin B7): Many "hair, skin, and nails" supplements contain Biotin.
+While great for your hair, Biotin can significantly interfere with laboratory assays, potentially making your results look much better or worse than they are.
+Stop Biotin for at least 48 hours before your test—see our article on why thyroid tests can sometimes give misleading results for more detail.

 The Blue Horizon Method: Your Phased Journey